pingcap/blog/tidb-devcon-2018-recap.md

 ---
 title: TiDB DevCon 2018 Recap - News, Latest Development, and Roadmap
 date: 2018-01-25
-summary: On January 20th, 2018, more than 200 coders, hackers, and techies streamed into Garage Café, a chic coffee shop in the heart of Beijing’s techhub, Zhongguancun.
+summary: On January 20th, 2018, more than 200 coders, hackers, and techies streamed into Garage Café, a chic coffee shop in the heart of Beijing's techhub, Zhongguancun.
 They were there to be part of TiDB DevCon 2018, a technology party for the developers, by the developers!
 tags: ['TiDB', 'Community', 'Golang']
 categories: ['Open Source Community']
 ---

-On January 20th, 2018, a chilly Saturday in the middle of the winter, more than 200 coders, hackers, and techies streamed into Garage Café, a chic coffee shop in the heart of Beijing’s techhub, Zhongguancun.
-They weren’t there to get coffee.
-They weren’t there to stay warm.
+On January 20th, 2018, a chilly Saturday in the middle of the winter, more than 200 coders, hackers, and techies streamed into Garage Café, a chic coffee shop in the heart of Beijing's techhub, Zhongguancun.
+They weren't there to get coffee.
+They weren't there to stay warm.
 They were there to be part of TiDB DevCon 2018, a technology party for the developers, by the developers.

 ![Attendees-signing-in](media/attendees-signing-in.png)